rahmi-na/rahmi-na/README.md

 ### Hi there, I'm Rahmi
 I'm Rahmi Nurazizah from Indonesia, and i hope found new innovations for future.
-I really enjoy learning languages and frameworks like React and Laravel, as well as work in WordPress.
-I also interest to UI & UX and design in general.
+I really enjoy learning languages and frameworks like React and Laravel, I also interest to UI & UX and design in general.

 ## Skills and Experience
 * ⚛ React